 The best way to reach me is through email.
 I typically respond as quickly as I can within business hours Monday-Friday.
-If you prefer to talk face-to-face feel free to come by during my office hours, or if you can't make it during my office hours email me and set up an appointment to come by.
+If you prefer to talk face-to-face feel, free to stop by during my office hours or email me to set up an appointment to come by at a time that would work better for you.